-Even though this is the criteria I use when deciding whether or not to sell, the criteria I've outlined above is -- truth be told -- not something I've come up with myself.
+Even though these are the criteria I use when deciding whether to sell, the criteria I've outlined above are -- truth be told -- not something I came up with myself.
 Rather, I've adopted it from the team at Motley Fool Million Dollar Portfolio.

 The team members use these four reasons when deciding whether to sell a stock in their real-money newsletter service.
 Not only do they tell members exactly when to begin forming a position in a company they find attractive, but also they perform the more difficult task of telling members exactly when to sell, using the unemotional criteria I just shared.

-If you're interested in monitoring their live, real-time, real-money advice, MDP is reopening its doors in just a few days for the first time in more than a year.
-To find out more information, or to be notified when it does open to the public, just enter your email address in the box below.
+If you're interested in monitoring their live, real-time, real-money advice, we're about to reopen its doors for the last time this year.
+To find out more information, or to be notified when it opens to the public, just click here.